holoviz/lumen/docs/how_to/chain_python.md

 ```

 ## Branching the pipeline
 At this point, we will create a branch of our pipeline by using the `pipeline.chain` method, and apply a new transform that aggregates the data, only on this branch.
-We assign the result to a new `Pipeline` variable so that we can refer to it seperately from the original `pipeline`.
+We assign the result to a new `Pipeline` variable so that we can refer to it separately from the original `pipeline`.

 ```python
 from lumen.transforms import Aggregate